sinamalakouti/CDDMSL/README.md

 - Example for training a real-to-artistic generalization is available in faster_rcnn_voc.sh An example for training an adverse-weather generalization is available in faster_rcnn_city.sh

+## Acknowledgement
+This repo is based on Detectron2 and RegionCLIP repositories.

 ## Inference